Jorn, Giacometti & Kusama

 Since then, the museum has been fortunate enough to be able to add three more Jorn works to the collection.
 They are two oil-on-canvas paintings from the early 1960s, including the major work Etwas bleibt (Something Remains), as well as a so-called modification, Nocturne III, from 1959.

-Yayoi Kusama’s Gleaming Lights of the Souls from 2008 is one of the museum’s few permanently installed works.
+Yayoi Kusama’s Gleaming Lights of the Souls from 2008 is a permanently installed work at the museum.